gutierrez-arcelus-lab/bcellactivation/README.md

 Genomes data.
 We can see that individuals are distributed according to the 5 main continental groups.

-Below, I’m showing a subset of MGB biobank individuals who are within 2 standard deviations from the European averages for PC1, PC2 and PC3.
-I’m calling those “MGB\_most\_EUR”.
+Below, I’m showing a subset of MGB biobank individuals who are within 0.5 standard deviations from the European averages for PC1, PC2 and PC3.
+I’m calling those “MGB\_most\_EUR”, they represent 34% of the MGB individuals.

 <img src="./plots/pca.png" width="2400" />